Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/databricks/sample4_ci_cd/README.md

 ## 1. Solution Overview

 When building a project in databricks, we can start from a notebook and implement the business logic in Python or SparkSQL.
 Before go-production, we need to create CI/CD pipelines.
-To reduce the effort of build CI/CD pipelines, we build this git repository as template including sample noteboks and unit tests with CI/CD pipelines in Azure DevOps yaml files .
+To reduce the effort of build CI/CD pipelines, we build this git repository as template including sample notebooks and unit tests with CI/CD pipelines in Azure DevOps yaml files .

 **It is the scaffolding of Azure databricks project.**